Councillor Adrian Schrinner

 Adrian is a member and former State Councillor of The Australian National Flag Association of Queensland, an organisation aimed at promoting the importance of the Australian Flag and campaigning to prevent it from being changed in the future.

-Adrian has been a board member and Director for the Hope Foundation charity since 2012.
+Adrian was a board member and Director for the Hope Foundation charity for five years from 2012 to 2017.
 The Hope Foundation is a not-for-profit community organisation based in Brisbane that exists to bring hope and help to women in the sex industry and/or struggling with addiction.
 The Foundation was established by Bronwen Healy, who is also the CEO.

 Contact Ward Office